MiKoMW/PennAnalyzer/README.md

 A JAVA tool to analysis a penn style tree bank.

-These codes convert a penn Style treebank to PCFG.
+These codes convert a penn Style treebank to PCFG and retrieve the pos of word form the tree bank.

-For demo, please see pcfgDemo.
+For demo, please see pcfgDemo and posDemo.

-More functional will be added in the future.